What is GIS? (click link for a video demonstration)

-If you are a full-time DePaul undergraduate student, there is no additional cost for the Certificate Program if you take the five courses in conjunction with your existing studies as electives or learning domain requirements.
+If you are a full-time DePaul undergraduate student, there is no additional cost for the certificate program if you take the five courses in conjunction with your existing studies as electives or learning domain requirements.
 Otherwise, the tuition charged for the GIS Certificate is part-time undergraduate tuition.
 The 2013-2014 tuition is $635.00 per credit hour.
-Each Certificate course is four credit hours and there are five courses.
+Each certificate course is four credit hours and there are five courses.
 Therefore the tuition will be $12,700.
 In addition to tuition, there are fees and the cost of books.
 If you are a graduate student, you should check with your degree program about how to incorporate the GIS Certificate into your program of study.
 Some graduate programs may allow undergraduate GIS courses to be counted towards a graduate degree; others may not.
-Many graduate students who complete the 5-course GIS Certificate are in Masters of Public Service, Masters of Public Health, Masters of Psychology (e.g. Community Psychology) and Masters in Sociology.
+Many graduate students who complete the 5-course GIS Certificate are in a master's in Public Service, Master of Public Health, master's in Psychology (e.g. Community Psychology) and master's in Sociology program.

 When and where are the classes offered?